 Midday Routine

-- Eat a balanced meal.
+- Eat a balanced lunch using the balanced plate guide.

-- Walk for 10 minutes.
+- Walk for 10 minutes or take a shorter movement break.

 - Refill your water.